 Fran’s Chocolates

 For over 40 years, Fran’s Chocolates has proudly made gift-giving easy with their Gold Bars, chocolate truffles, and chocolate-covered salted caramels.
-Inspired by the decadence of French chocolate, Fran Bigelow started this journey with a small chocolate truffle shop in the Madison Park neighborhood.
-Soon after that, her signature Gold Bars were born, followed by truly imaginative caramels.
+Inspired by the decadence of French chocolate, Fran Bigelow opened a small truffle shop in the Madison Park neighborhood.
+Soon after that, her signature Gold Bars were born, followed by imaginative caramels.

 Seattle Chocolate

-Seattle Chocolate goes all out in creating Washington chocolate you can feel good about enjoying.
-Since 1991, they’ve created their meltaway truffle bars and truffles only using ethically sourced ingredients and a sustainable approach.
-From the chocolate-making process to packaging, the operation stays 100% carbon neutral, supporting their mission to make the world a better place.
+Formerly Seattle Chocolate, Maeve Chocolate goes all out in creating Washington chocolate you can feel good about enjoying.
+Since 1991, they’ve created meltaway truffle bars and truffles using only ethically sourced ingredients and a sustainable approach.
+From the chocolate-making process to packaging, the operation stays 100% carbon neutral.

-To see how that works, join a factory tour at the flagship store in Tukwila.
-You’ll get to see their process in action plus learn about how they invent new flavors before trying them for yourself.
-After the tour, you’re welcome to swing around to the shop for a look at their sweet treat collections.
+Join a factory tour at the flagship store in Tukwila to see their process in action and learn about how they invent new flavors before trying them for yourself.

-Related: Where to Sample Orchard-to-Glass Cider in Washington
+Also See: Where to Sip Local Cider in Washington

 Boehm’s Candies & Chocolates

-Boehm’s Candies & Chocolates has served as the go-to place for handcrafted European-style chocolate truffles for over 80 years.
+Boehm’s Candies & Chocolates has served as the go-to place for handcrafted European-style chocolate truffles for decades.
 Founder Julius Boehm began his journey as a chocolatier in 1942 by opening his first candy shop in Seattle.
-Nearly 15 years later, he moved the shop to their edelweiss chalet factory in Issaquah, eventually passing it on to his protégé, Bernard Garbusjuk.
+Nearly 15 years later, he moved the shop to their Edelweiss chalet factory in Issaquah, eventually passing it on to his protégé, Bernard Garbusjuk.

-To ensure the legacy of Julius Boehm carries on, the shop still uses all the original recipes and time-honored approach to handcrafting sweet treats.
-Nut clusters, caramels, and other confections continue to come off the line daily, which you can see happen in real-time on their self-guided window tour.
-For in-depth info on their process and plenty of samples along the way, sign up for their guided tours (resuming in April 2024).
+Today, the shop still uses all the original recipes and a time-honored approach to handcrafting sweet treats.
+Nut clusters, caramels, and other confections continue to come off the line daily.
+See it for yourself at the self-guided tour window or sign up for a guided tour (typically offered during the summer).

 Theo Chocolate